Tampa Bay Buccaneers bounce back to beat New Orleans Saints for NFC South crown

 The passes marked numbers 500, 501, 502 and 503 of a long career for Rodgers, and could be his last, as the 41-year-old is unsure if he wants to play next season.

-The Dolphins needed a victory to keep their already-dim hopes of joining play-offs alive.
+The Dolphins needed a victory to keep their already-dim dreams of joining play-offs alive.

+Lastly, the Detroit Lions beat the Minnesota Vikings 31-9 to claim their second straight NFC North title.

+The Lions have also earned themselves a home-field advantage until the Super Bowl.